 - Heat the milk in a small pot or microwave until just heated through.

-- Remove from heat, and add the vinegar and lemon juice.
+- Remove from heat, and add the vinegar and lemon juice to the milk.

-- Pour into the milk/vinegar/lemon juice bowl, and the yeast/water bowl into a Kitchenaid stand mixer fitted with the paddle attachment.
+- Pour into the milk/vinegar/lemon juice mixture, and the yeast/water bowl into the bowl of Kitchenaid stand mixer fitted with the beater attachment.
 Add the eggs, sour cream, butter, cinnamon, nutmeg, vanilla extract and sugar to the bowl.

 - Process over medium speed for 1 minute, then on high speed for one minute.

-- Remove the paddle attachment from the bowl, and replace it with the dough hook.
+- Remove the beater attachment from the bowl, and replace it with the dough hook.

-- Knead on Kitchenaid speed setting 2 for 8 minutes.
+- Knead the dough on Kitchenaid speed setting 2 for 8 minutes.
 (This is the most important step of the process.
-You are kneading the dough for texture, so it will taste just like a traditional King cake.
-But, you have to knead it exactly at setting 2 or the texture will be off.)
+You are kneading the dough for texture, so it will taste just like a traditional king cake.
+But, you have to knead it exactly at setting 2, or the texture will be off.)

 - After kneading, remove the bowl from the stand mixer.
 Place plastic wrap loosely over the bowl.